arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"The first computer hard drive was 5MB and cost $10,000! 💾"* 😄
+*"My computer vision projects can detect emotions from facial expressions! 😊"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**